uc-berkeley-w215/fall2020/schedule/unit-03.md

 ### Assignments due
 This week, there is no mandatory assignment.
-You may do the [heuristic evaluation assigment](../assigments/heuristic-evaluation.md) for extra-credit - that is, if you do it, you will get the credit for it added in place of credit lost on other past or future assignments.
-In this case, you may also do some partial work, and receive extra credit proportional to the work done.
+You may do the [heuristic evaluation assigment](../assignments/heuristic-evaluation.md) for extra-credit - that is, if you do it, you will get the credit for it added in place of credit lost on other past or future assignments.

+You may also do some partial work for this optional assignment.
+If you do, you will receive extra credit proportional to the work done.